PacktPublishing/HandsOn-Unsupervised-Learning-with-Python/README.md

 We also provide a PDF file that has color images of the screenshots/diagrams used in this book.
 [Click here to download it](https://www.packtpub.com/sites/default/files/downloads/9781789348279_ColorImages.pdf).

+## Errata
+The hyperlink in Ebook for Graphics is not correct, refer to this link for Graphic bundle : (https://www.packtpub.com/sites/default/files/downloads/9781789348279_ColorImages.pdf)

 ### Related products <Other books you may enjoy>
 * Building Machine Learning Systems with Python - Third Edition [[Packt]](https://www.packtpub.com/big-data-and-business-intelligence/building-machine-learning-systems-python-third-edition?utm_source=github&utm_medium=repository&utm_campaign=9781788623223) [[Amazon]](https://www.amazon.com/dp/1788622227)